-Is our voice the cadence that crosses our lips as a melody of words.
-Words created by complex vibrations of air across our vocal chords, the rounding of our mouth, and the intentional placement of our tongue against our teeth?
+Is our voice simply the cadence that crosses our lips as a melody of words?
+Is it simply the words created by complex vibrations of air across our vocal chords?
+The rounding of our mouth and the intentional placement of our tongue against our teeth?

 Fear silences our voice.

 How does this happen and why?
 More important, how do we overcome fear and learn to release our voice into the world?
 How do learn to speak our truth?